EvanDanielThomas/HTML-Creator/README.md

 👾Features👾
 - Creates HTML code with one main heading, and unlimited amount of subheadings & paragraphs.
 - User can change the last piece of text they put in if they're unnhappy with it.
+- Write the code to a new HTML file (WIP)
 - ... ***crickets***